soasme/PeppaPEG/README.md

 ## Choice

 Choice is another container of multiple rules.
-It matches to the input only when one of the inner rules matches successfully.
+It matches to the input when one of the inner rules matches successfully.

 When multiple rules match, the first matched rule is used.